Optimal higher-order convergence rates for parabolic multiscale problems: Numerical examples

 \subsection{Numerical experiments}

-In this section, we present some numerical examples to verify the theoretical results.
-For the construction of a basis of $\cVloc$, the local problems need to be discretized.
-The most simple way is to think of a replacement of~$\Hloc$ by~$V_h$, where~$h\leq\varepsilon$ is the fine mesh size.
+{In this section, we present some numerical examples to verify the theoretical results.
+For the construction of a basis of $\cVloc$, we discretize the local problems using the finite element space~$V_h$ with mesh size~$h\leq\varepsilon$.
 We present examples in 1D and 2D, where we consider the computational domain $\Omega = (0,1)^d$ with $d=1,2$.
 We compute a reference solution on the fine mesh $\mathcal{T}_h$ and measure the error at the final time $T=1$ in the energy norm~$|\cdot| = \sqrt{a(\cdot, \cdot)}$.
-We note that the condition number of the linear system obtained using the enriched multiscale bases become worse as $H\to 0$.
-This is expected since the enriched correction bases lie in the kernel space of $\Pi_H$, which captures the oscillations present in the diffusion coefficient.
-In case the oscillations are (almost) resolved by~$H$, the enriched correction space is spanned by functions that are close to zero, resulting in the deterioration of the condition number.
-To verify our theoretical results, we use quad-precision arithmetic in our calculations for examples in one space dimension.
-However, high-precision arithmetic does not scale well in higher dimensions, and so for~$d=2$, we use an iterative solver based on the Schur complement with an appropriate preconditioner for solving the linear system (see~\Cref{rem:split}).
-A suitable modification to the method such that we obtain a well-conditioned system or preconditioning will be considered in a future work.
+To verify our theoretical results, we use quad-precision arithmetic and direct solvers in our calculations for examples in one dimension.
+However, high-precision arithmetic does not scale well in higher dimensions, and so for~$d=2$, we use an iterative solver based on the Schur complement with an appropriate preconditioner for solving the linear system (see~\Cref{rem:practical_split}).
 The code is written using the Julia programming language (\cite{Julia-2017}) and can be found online in the Github repository \href{https://github.com/Balaje/MultiScaleFEM.jl}{\texttt{https://github.com/Balaje/MultiScaleFEM.jl}}.
-The finite element computations use the \texttt{Gridap.jl} library (\cite{Badia2020, Verdugo2022}) and the iterative solvers with preconditioners from the \texttt{IterativeSolvers.jl} package.
+The finite element computations use the \texttt{Gridap.jl} library (\cite{Badia2020, Verdugo2022}) and the iterative solvers with preconditioners from the \texttt{IterativeSolvers.jl} package.}